-Then, of course, we’re going to have our secondary function, which will inform our subscribers what they need to do next for us to continue selling them to.
+Then, of course, we will have our secondary function, informing our subscribers what they need to do next for us to continue selling them.

 What Content Needs To Be On The Page?

-So, we have defined what a call to action is, what kinds of content need to be effective?
+So, we have defined what a call to action is and what kinds of content need to be effective.

 Every time we create a new piece of content (whether it’s a landing page, a blog post, a newsletter, etc.), the question we always ask is:

 How does this help solve the needs of my target customer?